 We recommend walking through the steps below to cover all the bases and ensure your problem is fixed for good.

-• Step 1 — Inspect the area behind your washing machine.
-Before moving your washing machine, we recommend a quick visual check behind it to assess any problems.
-Look for kinks in the washing machine hose, and check to see if the hose has been pulled out of the drain pipe.
+- Step 1 — Inspect the area behind your washing machine.
+Start with a quick visual inspection before moving your washing machine.
+Check for kinks in the drain hose or if the hose has come loose from the standpipe.
+Fixing these issues now could save you time and effort later.
 These could be your underlying problems, and identifying them before you move anything can save you some time.
 If you notice one of these issues, unkink or reinsert the hose into the drain pipe, and then skip to step seven to test the solution.

-• Step 5 — Clear any clogs: If you don’t notice any problems with the hose, your problem could be a clog in the hose or the drain line into which the hose drains.
-You can inspect both to see if there’s a visible clog, but you’ll more likely need to use a plumber’s drain snake to unclog them and clear out any lint that might be caught in there.
+- Step 5 — Clear any clogs: If you don’t notice any problems with the hose, your problem could be a clog in the hose or the drain line into which the hose drains.
+Check the drain hose and standpipe for visible blockages.
+If you don’t see anything, use a plumber’s snake or drain auger to break up hidden clogs.
+Run the tool through both the hose and drain line to remove lint buildup and improve drainage.
 Use the auger or snake on both the hose and the fixed drain line.

 You can also check out the short video below for a visual guide on clearing washing machine hose clogs: